Renewable energy in Australia: Academic literature

 Australia has a very high potential for renewable energy.
 Therefore, the transition to a renewable energy system is gaining momentum in the peer-reviewed scientific literature.
 Among them several studies have examined the feasibility of a transition to a 100% renewable electricity systems, which was found both practicable as well as economically and environmentally beneficial to combat global warming.

-Major renewable energy companies operating in Australia
+Major renewable energy companies

 BP Solar

 BP has been involved in solar power since 1973 and its subsidiary, BP Solar, is now one of the world's largest solar power companies with production facilities in the United States, Spain, India and Australia.
 BP Solar is involved in the commercialisation of a long life deep cycle lead acid battery, jointly developed by the CSIRO and Battery Energy, which is ideally suited to the storage of electricity for renewable remote area power systems (RAPS).

 Edwards

 Edwards first began manufacturing water heaters in Australia in 1963.
 Edwards is now an international organisation which is a leader in producing hot water systems for both domestic and commercial purposes using solar technology.
 Edwards exports to Asia, the Pacific, the Americas, Europe, Africa and the Middle East.